kb1907/AWS_Sagemaker/README.md

 4. [**AWS Data Wrangler** - Register and Visualize Dataset](https://github.com/kb1907/Practical-Data-Science-Specialization/blob/main/Analyze%20Datasets%20AutoML/Week1/C1_W1_Assignment_Learner.ipynb)

-- In this project, I ingested and transformed the customer product reviews dataset.
+- I ingested and transformed the customer product reviews dataset in this project.
-- Then, I used AWS data stack services such as AWS Glue and Amazon Athena for ingesting and querying the dataset.
+- I used AWS data stack services, AWS Glue, and Amazon Athena to ingest and query the dataset.
 - Finally, I used AWS Data Wrangler to analyze the dataset and plot some visuals extracting insights.